Sunitha-Arockia-Dass/ST-Hospital-Client/README.md

 ## LANGUAGES
-using react usecontext for french or english, just to show how it works on the navbar.
+using react usecontext did langauge translation for french and english, just to show how it works on the navbar.

 ## CRUD

 <h2>User</h2>
-User can sign up to create an account, he can acces to his data and update them.
+User can sign up to create an account, they can access their data and update them.

 <h2>Appointments</h2>
-User can create an appointments, change his appointement, delete it.
+User can create an appointment, edit their appointement and delete it.

 <h2>Departements</h2>
 Admin can create, update, delete departements.